hannadrehman/component-modern-design/README.md

 ```
 for WINDOWS:
-You need to make sure that node,gulp path environment variable is set to call them from any directory.to test it type node or gulp in command line and hit enter. if there is no error then path is set. if not. then you need to explicitly set the path variables.
+You need to make sure that node,gulp path environment variable are set.to test type node or gulp in the command line and hit enter. if you do not see any error then your path is set. otherwise you need to explicitly set the path variables.

-if you are getting error like gulp is not recognized then follow this link for the sollution http://stackoverflow.com/questions/24027551/gulp-command-not-found-error-after-installing-gulp
+if you are getting an error like "gulp is not recognized" then follow the below link for solution http://stackoverflow.com/questions/24027551/gulp-command-not-found-error-after-installing-gulp

-I have included all the node packages used in this project even then if you want to download them manually please install node npm on your system and open package.json file to look for all the project dependencies required. you can use npm to download them for your system.
+I have included all the node packages used in this project and still if you want to download them manually please install node npm on your system and open package.json file to look for all the project dependencies required. you can use npm to download them for your system.

 ##UNDERSTANDING THE PROJECT STRUCTURE
-Before starting this project. it is important to know that this project is using gulpjs as a build tool.and a task runnner. to know more about gulpjs here is a reference  https://scotch.io/tutorials/automate-your-tasks-easily-with-gulp-js. here we are following a definite folder structure and its advised to follow it otherwise the build tool might fail.
+Before starting this project. it is important to know that this project is using gulpjs as a build tool and a task runnner. to know more about gulpjs here is a reference given  https://scotch.io/tutorials/automate-your-tasks-easily-with-gulp-js.
+Here we are following a definite folder structure and it is advised to follow the same otherwise the build tool might fail.

-The folder structure of this project is very simple.we have 3 basic folders in our root directory with a gulpfile.js, package.json and readme.md
+The folder structure of this project is very simple.
+We have 3 basic folders in our root directory with a gulpfile.js, package.json and readme.md

-1.Development Folder : this folder contains all the files and and sub folders where you will actually code.(html,sass/css,js,).
+1.Development Folder : This folder contains all the files and sub folders where you will actually code.(html,sass/css,js,).

-2.Production Folder : this folder will be automatically populated with the files from the dev folder.
+2.Production Folder : This folder will be automatically populated with the files from the dev folder.
 Gulp does that task and all code for that is written in gulpfile.js. so you dont have to write or edit any file in this folder.

-3.node modules Folder : this contains all the node modules required for the project. refer to packages.json to check all the dependencies required.
+3.node modules Folder : This contains all the node modules required for the project. refer to packages.json to check all the dependencies required.
 ```
 Hangular-moderndesign
 |----Development